-The Tenth Circuit has no constitutional authority to tell the Little Sisters what they believe, nor how serious or substantial departures from their beliefs must be.
-Unless there is evidence that the Little Sisters are insincere -- and there is none -- their claim that the opt-out form still constitutes a substantial burden must be given very considerable deference.
-To paraphrase what the Supreme Court said in Thomas, there could be a claim of substantial burden that is so bizarre, so obviously contrived, and so obviously insincere, as not to be entitled to First Amendment protection; but that is not the case here.
+The Tenth Circuit has no constitutional authority to tell the Little Sisters what they believe, what aspects of their beliefs are central, what constitutes a burden on their beliefs, or how substantial those burdens may be.
+Unless there is evidence that the Little Sisters are insincere -- and there is none -- their claim that the alternative method of compliance out form still constitutes a substantial burden must be given very considerable deference.
+To paraphrase what this Court said in Thomas, there could be a claim of substantial burden that is so bizarre, so obviously contrived, and so obviously insincere, as not to be entitled to First Amendment protection; but that is not the case here.
 Courts are not arbiters of scriptural interpretation, and the Tenth Circuit must not be allowed to tell the Little Sisters what they believe.